Aldis Hodge

-Life and career
+Early life and education

-Hodge was born on September 20, 1986, in Jacksonville, North Carolina.
+Aldis Alexander Basil Hodge was born in 1986 or 1987 in Onslow County, North Carolina.
 Both of his parents, Aldis Basil Hodge and Yolette Evangeline Richardson, served in the U.S. Marine Corps.
 His mother is from Florida, while his father is originally from Saint Thomas.

 His older brother is actor Edwin Hodge.
 Hodge played both the clarinet and the violin as a child.

-He currently plays the violin.
-He attended ArtCenter College of Design in Pasadena, California.
+Hodge attended ArtCenter College of Design in Pasadena, California.

+Career

+In 2007, Hodge was cast as Alec Hardison in the TNT series Leverage.
+In 2009, he received a Saturn Award nomination for Best Supporting Actor on Television for this role.
+In 2014, it was announced that he was cast in Randall Miller's Midnight Rider, a biopic of Gregg Allman.

+In 2019, he began his role as Decourcy Ward in Showtime's City on a Hill with Kevin Bacon.
+In 2020, it was confirmed that Hodge would play Carter Hall / Hawkman in the Jaume Collet-Serra's DCEU 2022 film Black Adam alongside Dwayne Johnson, Noah Centineo, Sarah Shahi, and Pierce Brosnan.

+Hodge plays the lead role of Alex Cross in the Amazon Prime Video streaming series Cross based on the James Patterson series of novels, which premiered on November 14, 2024.
+The second series was released in 2026, the last episode airing on March 18, with Amazon announcing on the same day that it had been renewed for a third season.

+Other activities

 In addition to acting, Hodge designs watches, writes, and paints.
 In 2018, he collaborated with painter Harmonia Rosales on a series of paintings collectively titled "Through the Looking Glass", exhibited in Los Angeles from January 10 to 14.
 Hodge is a self-taught horologist and watchmaker, and has designed his own brand of luxury watches, A. Hodge Atelier.
 He has spoken about the need for more diversity in the watchmaking industry.

-In 2007, Hodge was cast as Alec Hardison in the TNT series Leverage.
-In 2009, he received a Saturn Award nomination for Best Supporting Actor on Television for this role.
-In 2014, it was announced that he was cast in Randall Miller's Midnight Rider, a biopic of Gregg Allman.

-In 2019, he began his role as Decourcy Ward in Showtime's City on a Hill with Kevin Bacon.
-In 2020, it was confirmed that Hodge will play Carter Hall / Hawkman in the Jaume Collet-Serra's DCEU 2022 film Black Adam alongside Dwayne Johnson, Noah Centineo, Sarah Shahi, and Pierce Brosnan.
-In October 2022 it was announced that he would play the lead role of Alex Cross in the Amazon Prime Video streaming series Cross based on the James Patterson series of novels.
+Personal life

+Hodge has a daughter with ex girlfriend Harmonia Rosales whom he dated in 2018.